Autumn 2017 Newsletter

 We asked our faculty, “What are you excited about doing in 2017-18?”
 Our faculty are publishing books, conducting original research, teaching new courses, and serving as leaders at the UW and in Scandinavian and Baltic studies.
 We are so proud of all they have accomplished, and look forward to learning from them during the next year!
 Amanda Doxtater Excited doesn’t even begin to describe how I feel about starting as Assistant Professor of Scandinavian and Pro-Tem Barbro Osher Chair in Swedish… Read more

 The visiting lecturers in our department are passionate about language, and have devoted their careers to teaching it.
 Each of them have come to the UW as holders of visiting lectureships, paid for by both the government of their respective countries and the UW.
 Their term at the UW may be up to five years.
 This year, we have three new lecturers, and two who have taught at the UW for one year.
-So we thought it would be good to start out with some questions about their passion for language,… Read more
+So we thought it would be good to start out with some questions about their passion… Read more

 Earning a Master’s Degree or Doctorate in graduate school is famously challenging: demanding seminars, tens of thousands of pages of reading, exams, and a final 200-page term paper (The Dissertation),, which is expected to be an “original contribution to knowledge.”
 These challenges inspire our incredible graduate students.We asked them, “ What was your most inspiring moment in 2016-17?”
 Their responses are amazing.
-They are filled with “Aha” moments, realizations, personal growth, increasing… Read more
+They are filled with “Aha” moments, realizations, personal growth,… Read more

 Forget whatever you think you know about retirement: Our emeriti faculty bring the same zing and passion to life after the UW, as they did to their students, colleagues and research.
 UW faculty have the right to continue to teach at forty percent (two courses annually), after retiring.
 Many of our faculty have taken the 40% option.
 But they are also travelling, lecturing, writing, publishing, and farming… We asked our emeriti faculty, “What are you excited about in 2017-18?”
 Ann-Charlotte (… Read more